 The QNB Paris RAS is updated annually.
-The last update took place in Q1 2022 and is concurrent with the update of the QNB Paris Corporate Strategy.
+The last update took place in Q2 2022 and was concurrent with the update of the QNB Paris Corporate Strategy.

 The RAS indicators are calculated and reported monthly both internally and to the Group's risk department.
 They are also reviewed by the QNB Paris Risk Committee on a quarterly basis.